PriorDescent/DHPrimerDirectedReading/DHPrimer Notes.md

 -Begin thinking in terms of digital workflows: combining computation and interpretation.

--Get familiar with using markdown and notebooks as tools for self-documenting research.

 -Realize the value of reproducibility, version control, and accessible note-making in computational research.